Visa requirements for United States citizens: Pre-approved visas pick-up

-Pre-approved visas can be picked up on arrival in the following countries instead in embassy or consulate.
+Pre-approved visas can be picked up on arrival in the following countries instead of an embassy or consulate.

 Passport card

-The United States Passport Card can be used as an alternative to the passport booklet only when travelling to and from Canada, Mexico, Bermuda, and Caribbean islands at maritime ports-of-entry or land border crossings.
-The card is not valid for international air travel whatsoever; if traveling by air, the passport book is required.
+The United States passport card can be used as an alternative to the passport booklet only when travelling to and from Canada, Mexico, Bermuda, Anguilla, Antigua and Barbuda, Aruba, The Bahamas, British Virgin Islands, Caribbean Netherlands, Cayman Islands, Dominica, Dominican Republic, Grenada, Jamaica, Montserrat, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines and Turks and Caico at maritime ports-of-entry or land border crossings.
+The card is not valid for international air travel; if traveling by air, the passport book is required.

-APEC Travel Business Card
+APEC Business Travel Card

 The APEC Business Travel Card (ABTC) is meant to facilitate travel for U.S. citizens engaged in verified business in the APEC region.

 The U.S. ABTC should enable access to a dedicated fast-track lane for expedited immigration processing at some participating foreign APEC member airports.

 U.S. APEC Business Travel Card holders may also use the Global Entry kiosks at participating airports upon their U.S. return.

-However, as the U.S. is a transitional member of the ABTC scheme, the U.S. APEC Business Travel Card cannot be used in lieu of a visa to enter an APEC member country.
+As the U.S. is a transitional member of the ABTC scheme, however, the U.S. APEC Business Travel Card cannot be used in lieu of a visa to enter an APEC member country.
 The program was initially set to expire on September 30, 2018, but the November 2017 signing of the Asia-Pacific Economic Cooperation Business Travel Cards Act of 2017 (S. 504) ensured it would permanently remain.

 Consular protection of U.S. citizens abroad

 The United States has the second most diplomatic missions of any country in the world.
 See also List of diplomatic missions of the United States and List of diplomatic missions in the United States.

 The Department of State regularly publishes travel warnings or travel alerts.